timescale/docs/tutorials/blockchain-query/index.md

 1. [Querying your dataset][blockchain-query]
 1. [Bonus: Store data efficiently][blockchain-compress]

-## About querying the Bitcoin blockchain with Timescale
+## About querying the Bitcoin blockchain with $COMPANY

 This tutorial uses a sample Bitcoin dataset to show you how to construct queries for blockchain data.
-The queries you do in this tutorial is used to do things like determine if a cryptocurrency is performing as expected, graph currency values over time, and compare currencies.
+The queries you do in this tutorial are used to do things like determine if a cryptocurrency is performing as expected, graph currency values over time, and compare currencies.

-It starts by teaching you how to set up and connect to a Timescale database, create tables, and load data into the tables using `psql`.
+It starts by teaching you how to set up and connect to a $COMPANY database, create tables, and load data into the tables using `psql`.

 You then learn how to conduct analysis on your dataset.
 It walks you through